Runway Tutorial (June 2026): Gen-4.5 Workflow, Credits, and Clean Clips

 FAQ

-• Why does my output look soft / mushy? - Too many effects stacked, motion intensity too high, or reference too small.
-Drop intensity, simplify the prompt.
+• Why does my output look soft or mushy?
+Usually too many effects stacked, motion intensity too high, or a reference image that is too small.
+Drop the intensity, simplify the prompt, and feed a 1536px+ reference.

-• Can I generate consistent characters? - Yes via the same reference image across takes, but expect drift; for hard consistency use Runway’s Act-One or character-LoRA features where available.
+• Can I generate consistent characters?
+Reuse the same reference image across takes, but expect some drift.
+For tighter consistency, use Act-Two to drive a fixed character with a performance video.

-• Commercial rights? - Yes on paid plans for content you generated; double-check current terms for any brand-sensitive deliverable.
+• Commercial rights?
+Paid plans grant commercial use of content you generate.
+Re-check Runway’s current terms for any brand-sensitive deliverable.

 Common mistakes